lorey/obsi/README.md

 2. Adapt the [templates](templates) to your needs
 3. Adapt the location of your notes in [docker-compose.yml](docker-compose.yml).
 4. Spin it up with `make`.
 This will spin up a docker container and read your vault/notes.
-5. Find the generated files in [out/](out/) and copy them into your vault if desired.
+5. Find the generated files in your desired "out" directory, e.g. [example/output](example/output), and copy them into your vault if desired.

 ## Feature Ideas
 These are a few ideas I'm planning to integrate.
 Watch this repo to get notified.